RavirajKumarTiwari/Smart-Industrial-Helmet/README.md

 - **Initial Testing**: Verified sensor readings and data transmission.
 - **Fall Detection**: Fine-tuned the MPU6050 threshold values for accurate fall detection.
 - **Real-Time Monitoring**: Successfully logged data to ThingSpeak and set up triggers for alerts.
+- **Improved Alert System**: Enhanced the LED and buzzer alerts based on feedback from initial tests.
+- **Sensor Calibration**: Adjusted sensor calibration for more accurate readings.

 ## Prototyping and Testing